CrazyForks/py2dist/README.md

 - Support Linux, Mac, Windows platforms.
 - Support compiling single `.py` files or entire directories into binary files.
+- Support compiling additional `.py` files to `.pyc` bytecode (for files that cannot be compiled by Cython).
 - Preserve directory structure, automatically copy other files to the output directory.
 - Support excluding specific files or directories.
 - Automatically detect and use `ccache` to accelerate compilation.